Construction 3D printing

 At construction scale, the main 3D-printing methods are extrusion (concrete/cement, wax, foam, polymers), powder bonding (polymer bond, reactive bond, sintering), and additive welding.

 A number of different approaches have been demonstrated to date, which include on-site and off-site fabrication of buildings and construction components, using industrial robots, gantry systems, and tethered autonomous vehicles.
 Demonstrations of construction 3D printing technologies have included fabrication of housing, construction components (cladding and structural panels and columns), bridges and civil infrastructure, artificial reefs, follies, and sculptures.

 3D concrete printing is an emerging technology with the potential to transform building and infrastructure construction by reducing time, material usage, labor requirements, and overall costs, while also enhancing sustainability and minimizing environmental impact.
 Despite its promise, the technology faces several challenges, including the development and optimization of material mixes, ensuring process consistency and quality control, maintaining structural integrity and durability, and addressing gaps in industry regulation and standardization.

 History

 William Urschel

 In 1939 William Urschel created the world's first 3D concrete printed building in Valparaiso, Indiana.
-Urschel patented many of his construction inventions and even had 3D printing that utilized tongue and groove structural designs.
+Urschel patented many of his construction inventions and even had 3D printing that used tongue and groove structural designs.